JanrikV/JanrikV/README.md

 # Hi there 👋

-I'm a Full Stack developer living in Finland and I work full-time as a <b>freelancer</b>.
+I'm a Web developer living in Finland and I work full-time as a <b>freelancer</b>.

 An interesting project idea?
 Drop me an email janrik@janrikv.fi.